Ganesha2552/file-folder-explorer/README.md

 # file-folder-explorer

-Starting the file-folder-explorer follow the below steps;
+Starting the file-folder-explorer project in your machine follow the below steps:
 1) Clone / Download the repo
 2) Goto the home folder of the project via terminal and
 #run the below command